By Type (8)

 Deed of Trust – A deed where a trustee retains an owner’s property title until their home loan is repaid in full.

-General Warranty Deed – Confirms the grantor’s authority to transfer and offers full protection against title encumbrances.
+General Warranty Deed – States the grantor has the right to transfer and offers full protection against title encumbrances.

 Gift Deed – Used to transfer real estate without an exchange of payment between the grantor and the grantee.